emsesp/docs/MQTT.md

 All topics are prefixed with the ESP's `hostname`, which is defaulted to `ems-esp`.

-## Publishing Topics
+## Outbound Data

-Publishing timing can be configured from the Web UI to be either sent when data changes (which can be quite often) or set to a specific period in seconds.
+When MQTT is enabled EMS-ESP will publish MQTT topics for each device.
+The frequency can be configured from the Web UI to be either sent when data changes or set to a specific period in seconds.
+A few important points

-Note when the MQTT format is set to "`Home Assistant`" the topics and payload formats may change to allow auto-discovery by Home Assistant.
-Standard format is `Nested` which uses a single topic to show multiple entries in the payload.
-Format `Single` will send each group as single payloads on multiple topics.
-This is shown in the "Format" column below.
+* When a value is a boolean it will be rendered according to the Boolean setting you have defined in the settings.

-For booleans, the values will depend on the Boolean setting, either on/off, true/false or 1/0.
-The boolean setting 1/0 will also use numbers for enumerated values, i.e. building `light`, `medium`, `heavy` becomes `0`, `1`, `2`.
-Command can be written in any format, `false`, `off`, `0` can be used.
+* The format is the MQTT Format as defined in the settings.
+Default format is `Nested` which uses a single topic to show multiple entries in the payload.
+Format `Single` will send each group as single payloads on multiple topics. `Home Assistant` will send additional config topics so HA can pick up the values automatically.

 The table below list the topics being published: